 Participation in Peer Review includes:

-- All training and resources necessary to be an effective Reviewer and/or Improvement Facilitator for you and 1-2 colleagues
+- All training and resources necessary to be an effective reviewer and/or Improvement Facilitator for you and two colleagues

 - Work in clusters to review each other’s schools, led by an experienced headteacher Cluster Leader

-- A follow-up workshop for your school based on feedback from your review
+- One annual review and a follow-up workshop for your school based on feedback from your review

 - Chances to share learning with other schools and to receive further training and support based on the findings of the reviews